|

 Inosperma calamistratum group These are recognized by being distinctly scaly all over, brown but with blue-green spots on the stem base and sometimes turning red where handled.
 I think a study showed that this genus contains neither Psilocybin (the bluing is unrelated) nor the poison muscarine unlike most in Inocbye s.s.
 The odor is raw fish, pine resin or green corn, not the usual spermatic odor.
 Here are the species we have in this group:

 Inosperma 'calamistratum PNW01' Inosperma maximum (=Inocybe hirsuta var. maxima) WA - usually a bit more robust, more red staining and fewer blue areas.
 Inosperma mucidiolens/atrovirescens n.p. - when I. calamistratum var. mucidiolens was described from Nova Scotia (now raised to species status), it was said to be present in WA too, but WA sequences are 3 bp and 2 indels or so different from the Nova Scotia type sequence, and ours may be larger with a blackening stem so it is currently being studied to see if ours needs a new name.
 If so, it will be called Inocybe atrovirescens.
 Other genes may show a higher divergence than ITS does, supporting the idea that it needs a new name.
-It supposedly has a more moldy or green corn odor, whereas the others supposedly have more raw fish and pine resin odors, but that has not been confirmed for all the species mentioned above in the I. calamastratum group.
-I don't want to place too much imporance on one photo of each, but PNW01 was orange-brown, PNW02 was dark brown and PNW03 was olive brown.
-Inosperma 'calamistratum PNW01' © Erica Son, I. 'calamistratum PNW02' © iNaturalist user fungi_fanatic, I. 'calamistratum PNW03' © Luca Hickey, Inosperma maximum © Yi-Min Wang, I. mucidiolens/atrovirescens n.p. © Betty Hsu
+It supposedly has a more moldy or green corn odor, whereas the others typically have more raw fish and pine resin odors.
+Inosperma 'calamistratum PNW01' © Erica Son, I. 'calamistratum PNW02' © iNaturalist user fungi_fanatic, I. 'calamistratum PNW03' © Sadie Hickey, I. 'calamistratum PNW06' © Ed Barge Inosperma maximum © Yi-Min Wang, I. mucidiolens/atrovirescens n.p. © Betty Hsu

 Inosperma maculatum group These nondescript brown fibrillose to scaly capped mushrooms are separated from Inocybe by their lack of metuloids, and from Mallocybe and Pseudosperma by having an almost naked stem (less fibrillose-scaly than most in the family).
 The basidia are all clear (not brown) under the scope.
 These species may have an umbo covered with bits of white veil material and a little stem bulb.
 They have a complex odor.
 We so far have not shown that the European I. maculatum itself is present in the PNW, but here are the two species we do have that have been mistaken for it: Inosperma 'maculatum PNW02' - our least uncommon species in this group appears to be quite distant genetically from the EU species an in need of its own name.
-Inosperma lanatodiscum MI - similar, but a different shade of brown and with a different complex odor.
-We have a MA sequence that Kropp says is close enough to the type area of MI to represent the real thing.
-One dirty WA sequence is a pretty good match once cleaned up, but we could use more sequences.
-Inosperma 'lanatodiscum PNW01' - 7 bp and 1 long indel different from I. lanatodiscum, we also appear to have a potential sister species in the PNW.
-It is yellowish, making it a lookalike of Pseudosperma, but perhaps not as straw coloured nor as tattered.
-Inosperma maculatum group member © Danny Miller, I. 'lanatodiscum PNW01' © Yi-Min Wang
+Inosperma lanatodiscum MI - yellowish, making it look like Pseudosperma, but perhaps not as straw coloured nor as tattered.
+It is said to have a different complex odor.
+We have a MA sequence that Kropp says is close enough to the type area of MI to represent the real thing, and it has been found in WA.
+Inosperma 'lanatodiscum PNW04' - 7 bp and 1 long indel different from I. lanatodiscum, we also appear to have a potential sister species in the PNW.
+Inosperma maculatum group member © Danny Miller, I. lanatodiscum © Yi-Min Wang (2 images), I. 'lanatodiscum PNW04' © Yi-Min Wang

 Mallocybe Mallocybe have more fibrillose stems than the Inosperma maculatum group and are not usually straw coloured and strongly conical like Pseudosperma is.
 Also unlike those two, these have basidia that are brown under the scope.
 Brandon will soon have a paper out giving names to the unnamed species and clarifying their differences.
 Stay tuned.
 Mallocybe dulcamara EU and Mallocybe terrigena EU have been reported from the PNW, but they do not appear to be present here yet.
 Those collections were probably one of the lookalikes below.
 Mallocybe fibrillosa NY (=M. subdecurrens NY?, =Mallocybe delecta EU?) - a wooly ochre species (yellow- to orange-brown).
 Brandon's east coast sequences of M. fibrillosa and M. subdecurrens are practically the same, different by a couple bp and a few ambiguous locations, so they may be synonymous, with M. fibrillosa being slightly older.
 However, he hypothesizes that the Mallocybe delecta EU may be the same, which is even older, but we have no sequences of that yet to prove it.
 This is one of the species we have been calling Mallocybe dulcamara EU in the PNW.
 We don't have reliable sequences of that species either, but it is not likely to be this.
-Mallocybe leucoblema EU - our one WA collection sequences 4bp from EU sequences.
-It seems to be an interior Rocky Mountain species.
+Mallocybe leucoblema EU - our one WA collection sequences 4bp from EU sequences and other only 2 bp.
+It was find in the Cascades and near the Idaho border.
 Mallocybe leucoloma EU - a slender yellow-brown species covered in copious white universal veil material when young.
 This European species alpine willow species is commonly found in the Rockies, but a single WA collection has been found for the PNW.
 ITS wasn't sequenced, but other genes match.
+We need more local collections.
 Mallocybe malenconii EU - a pale brown species with crowded gills.
 There are 2 species going by this name, but if the more common one turns out to be the real thing, that's the one found once in south eastern BC.
 It is normally found in the EU, but has occasionally been found back east too.
 Mallocybe squamosodisca NY - this east coast species has been sequenced once in WA.
-Mallocybe PNW02 - sequenced once on Salt Spring Island BC and in Oregon, and nowhere else yet.
-No other data so far.
-Mallocybe PNW03 - known only from one WA collection, PBM1615, no ITS sequence.
+Mallocybe PNW02 - sequenced from BC, ID and CA. Mallocybe PNW03 - known only from one WA collection, PBM1615, no ITS sequence.
 Mallocybe PNW04 - known only from one WA collection, PBM2290, no ITS sequence.
 Mallocybe PNW05 - three WA sequences (Swauk and Table Mountain) Mallocybe PNW06 - one eastern WA sequence near the ID border.
+Mallocybe subtomentosa NY - three WA sequences match NY sequences fairly well except for an unusual number of ambiguous locations (this is also true of other gene regions, not just ITS), but for now I am assuming ours are the same species.
+Like M. leucoloma, it has a long stem with a white stem base, but does not seem to retain the white universal veil material on the cap.
 Mallocybe PNW08 - perhaps with a scaly stem and a ring zone, as the 5 BC collections were mislabeled as Mallocybe terrigena.
-Mallocybe PNW09 - Pemberton BC and Alaska have sequences of an additional species.
-Mallocybe leucoblema © Andrew Parker, M. fibrillosa © Buck McAdoo, M. PNW05 © Shannon Adams, M. PNW06 © Andrew Parker
+Mallocybe PNW09 - Pemberton BC and Alaska have sequences of an additional species, and one collected was photographed from ID.
+Mallocybe PNW10 - one ID collection matching nothing else, but the sequence seems clean.
+A hardwood wetland species.
+Mallocybe fibrillosa © Buck McAdoo, Mallocybe leucoblema © Andrew Parker Mallocybe PNW02 © Ed Barge, M. PNW05 © Shannon Adams, M. PNW06 © Andrew Parker Mallocybe subtomentosa © Shannon Adams, M. PNW09 © Ed Barge, M. PNW10 © Ed Barge

 The macroscopic characters that separate species are cap colour (which shade of brown), how scaly the cap is, whether or not there is a stem bulb and whether or not the stem is almost entirely pruinose (if the species does not have a cortina when young), only at the apex (usually if the species has a cortina) or not at all.
 This will help get you to a smaller selection of species to choose from, but then you'll probably need the scope again.
 A pruinose stem has white dots and is usually white (left photo) while a fibrillose stem has longer, stringy white fibers and it is often brown (see right photo).
 I. occulta pruinose stipe and I. 'assimilata PNW39' fibrillose stipe © Jacob Kalichman